Vladimir Kelin - Development

 Organize Keywords in a Spreadsheet

 Additionally, suppose that the target app is named Plant Classifier and it's a visual recognition deep machine learning neural network startup based app, allowing users to identify a plant by it's photo.
-Here's its icon:
+Here's its icon: (it's the kenaf and not what you think)Your keyword ideas are:

-Your keyword ideas are: taxonomy, systematics, species, genus, name, identifier, identify, determine, search, herbarium, botany, nomenclature, photo, picture, image, atlas, visual, recognition, analysis, flower, tree, shrub, weed, herb, garden, leaf.
-Their total length without whitespaces will be 200.
-It's actually a good practice to have at least twice as more words than you need, before you started to cull them.
+taxonomy, systematics, species, genus, name, identifier, identify, determine, search, herbarium, botany, nomenclature, photo, picture, image, atlas, visual, recognition, analysis, flower, tree, shrub, weed, herb, garden, leaf

-• plant species
+plant species

-• identify tree genus
+identify tree genus

-• or determine flower by picture
+determine flower by picture

 Now do the first simple yet important step: create a spreadsheet.
-Make a column named Keywords and paste all 26 ideas there.
+Make a column named

 The spreadsheet will allow you to store keywords data in the convenient way and finally sort it.
 I prefer Google Sheets but any other tool will meet our demands.